Xahau/xahaud/CONTRIBUTING.md

-The XAH Ledger has many and diverse stakeholders, and everyone deserves a chance to contribute meaningful changes to the code that runs the XAHL.
+Xahau has many and diverse stakeholders, and everyone deserves a chance to contribute meaningful changes to the code that runs Xahau.

 # Contributing